tendermint/tendermint/docs/app-dev/indexing-transactions.md

 # Indexing Transactions

 Tendermint allows you to index transactions and blocks and later query or subscribe to their results.
-Both transactions and blocks are indexed by their respective events.
+Transactions are indexed by `TxResult.Events` and blocks are indexed by `Response(Begin|End)Block.Events`.
 However, transactions are also indexed by a primary key which includes the transaction hash and maps to and stores the corresponding `TxResult`.
 Blocks are indexed by a primary key which includes the block height and maps to and stores the block height, i.e. the block itself is never stored.

-Events are used to index transactions and blocks according to what happened during their execution.
-Note that the set of events returned for a block from `BeginBlock` and `EndBlock` are merged.
-In case both methods return the same type, only the key-value pairs defined in `EndBlock` are used.

 Each event contains a type and a list of attributes, which are key-value pairs denoting something about what happened during the method's execution.
 For more